Technical-Debt-Large-Scale/smsatd2/README.md

-    ├── analyses (this folder contains .ipynb notebook files related to NLTK - Natural Language Toolkit - analysis) ├── auxiliary (this folder contains .ipynb notebook files that support latex files, text files, and generate md tables) ├── original (this folder contains the initial prototype of this replication kit - deprecated) └── util (this folder contains python scripts to support other functions of the replication kit)
+    ├── analyses (this folder contains .ipynb notebook files related to NLTK - Natural Language Toolkit - analysis) ├── auxiliary (this folder contains .ipynb notebook files that support latex files, text files, and generate md tables) ├── original (this folder contains the initial prototype of this replication kit - deprecated) ├── requirements.txt (this file contains all requirements necessary to run the scripts) └── util (this folder contains python scripts to support other functions of the replication kit)
 ```